kingparra/hpfp/08_-_recursion/notes.rst

 ..
 Thoughts about this section
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 ..
 It seems like each paragraph has two or three topics.
-If
-.. each paragraph is rewritten to deal with a single topic, instead, I think it will be easier to read.
+Single topic paragraphs are easier to read.
 ..
 ..
 The first sentence **"Recursion is defining a function in terms of itself via self-referential
 .. expressions"** bugs me, too, because it gives the impression that recursion is something specific
 .. to fuctions in a programming language, instead of a general pattern.
 Later, in paragraph 2, the
-.. autohrs say "Recursion is a natural property of many logical and mathematical systems...",
+.. autohrs say "Recursion is a natural property of many logical and mathematical systems..."
-.. somewhat softening this definition -- but it would be better to introduce the general
+..  -- but it would be better to introduce the general
 .. concept of recursion, first, and then describing how it's used in programming later.